Magnitus-/UserProperties/README.md

 - Sources: Specifies what mecanisms are used to create/change the value of the field.
 It takes the value of an array of strings.
 - Generator: Function that generates a suitable random value for the field.
 It can be an asynchronous call in which case the expected callback signature should be: function(Err, GeneratedValue).
 If synchronous, it should just return the result.

 All the properties above, except 'Retrievable', 'Mutable', 'Description', 'Access', 'Privacy' and Generators default to false.
 'Retrievable' and 'Mutable' default to true while 'Description' defaults to a function that always return true (ie, describes everything), 'Access' defaults to 'User' and 'Privacy' defaults to Public.
-Sources defaults to ['User'] and Generate defaults to null.
+Sources defaults to ['User'] and Generator defaults to null.

 Calls
 -----